10 days in Morocco

 A night out to Agafay is an escape from urban chaos.
 Surrounding Lalla Takerkoust, it’s debated whether Agafay is truly a desert, but you’ll sure be able to do desert things—ride camels, rent quad bikes, and visit Bedouin villages—just thirty minutes away from Marrakech.

 Request a sunset camel ride and thank me for later.
 For an easy day trip from Marrakech, book a guided tour that includes camel ride, dinner, and roundtrip transportation.
-But why not stay in a camp and unplug for a night under the stars?
-They’ll be able to arrange transport and any other activities for you.

 Alternative: Sahara Desert